 History and Mythology are the two most interesting subjects ever.
 They are connected yet not the same.
 My love for mythology is eternal.
-I primarily started obsessing over the Indian folklores and eventually found my way into the Scandanavian world of Gods and Heroes.
+I primarily started obsessing over Indian folklore and eventually found my way into the Scandinavian world of Gods and Heroes.
 You can also read about “Percy Jackson” author Rick Riordan and his link with Norse Mythology.

 Norse Mythology is everywhere these days.
 It’s there if you love movies, we have Marvel’s very own “Thor” (along with Odin, Valkyrie, etc.) character and with the recent “Thor: Love and Thunder” movie too.
 We also have the “Loki” TV Series on Disney+ OTT.
 Last but not least, Netlix’s “Vikings” series – a perfect world surrounding this mythology.
 And many many more.